chiku-samugari/papply/README.markdown

 Symbols are valid to be specified as `op`.
-If a symbol is given to `op`, then normaly it is treated as a symbol that names a function.
+If a symbol is given to `op`, then normally it is treated as a symbol that names a function.
 But if the symbol is a variable which is lexically bound, then it is treated as a variable.
-If one have to pass a function whose name is identical to such lexically bound symbol, use function object instaed of symbol (just put #' in front of the symbol).
+If one have to pass a function whose name is identical to such lexically bound symbol, use function object instead of symbol (just put #' in front of the symbol).

 The special handling of lexical variable is available only in SBCL.
 A symbol